tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 command, but to modify the behavior of an built-in or otherwise existing command.

-### Command hooks
+#### Command hooks

-To facilitate customization and extension of existing or previously defined commands, Pry includes a couple of methods on each `Pry::CommandSet` instance that allow for registering hooks that should fire before or after the matching command.
+To facilitate customization and extension of existing or previously defined commands, Pry includes a couple of methods on each `Pry::CommandSet` instance that allow for registering hooks that fire before or after the matching command.
 This approach is advantageous because it allows for modifying the behavior of a command in one command set while leaving the behavior of that command unchanged in another command set.

 Aptly named, the methods to hook into the execution cycle of an existing command, [`Pry::CommandSet#before_command`][Pry::CommandSet#before_command] and